voostindie/vincents-productivity-suite-for-alfred/README.md

 - `docs` / *ctrl* + *opt* + *cmd* + D: browses the Documents for the selected area in Alfred's file browser.
 - `refs` / *ctrl* + *opt* + *cmd* + D: browses the Reference Material for the selected area in Alfred's file browser.

 The list of actions available for a contact or project depends on the configuration of the focused area of responsibility.
-E.g. if Bear is enabled, the action to create a note on a contact, project or event will automatically show up.
+E.g. if iA Writer is enabled, the action to create a note on a contact, project or event will automatically show up.

 ### Snippets